 Due to the overwhelming popularity of this unique area, all visitors must obtain a permit if visiting from May 15 through October 31.
 Through the remainder of the year, permits are not required.
 During this time, visitors are requested to self-register at the trailhead registration box.

 Day users need only fill out a free day-use permit, available at any of the three trailheads accessing the Enchantment Permit Area.
 Day use is very popular and opportunities for solitude are limited and not likely during the summer.
-A Northwest Forest Pass is required and visitors must park in the designated day use parking areas.
+A Northwest Forest Pass is required and visitors must park in the designated day use parking areas at the Stuart Lake Trailhead.

 Demand for overnight permits far exceeds the number available, therefore advanced reservations are recommended.
 A small number of daily walk-in permits are available on an unreserved basis Monday - Saturday.
 View historical lottery statistics (PDF).